brosing/brosing/README.md

 - Experiences in native iOS app with `Swift` & `SwiftUI`
 - Also building iOS + Android app with `React Native`
 - Moslty code in `Typescript`, `React.js` & `Next.js` to build any kind of web app: SPA, PWA, JAM Stack, etc...
-- But currently exploring Svelte, as you can see a project below [mnnote](https://github.com/brosing/mnote), it's a project I am actively building with Svelte 5 & Tauri.
+- But at the moment I am enjoying Svelte, as you can see a project below **mnnote**, it's a project I am actively building with Svelte 5 & Tauri.

-Building [mnmls.app](https://mnmls.app), but here's my working experices you in [Linkedin](https://www.linkedin.com/in/singgih-nn)
+- Overall working experiences you can take a look at my [Linkedin](https://www.linkedin.com/in/singgih-nn)

-ongoing projects:
+Developing [mnmls.app](https://mnmls.app), but currently active on these 2 beatuiful projects:
- - Tufoku [Web](tufoku.mnmls.app) / [Chrome extension](https://chromewebstore.google.com/detail/tufoku/odfdbefdkffmkegolloiifcifclofeim) - minimalist browser homepage for your short term projects with lofi player
+ - **Tufoku** [Web](tufoku.mnmls.app) / [Chrome extension](https://chromewebstore.google.com/detail/tufoku/odfdbefdkffmkegolloiifcifclofeim) - minimalist browser homepage for your short term projects with lofi player
- - [mnnote](https://github.com/brosing/mnote) - a simple note taking app (journaling & daily notes)
+ - **mnnote** [Repo](https://github.com/brosing/mnote) - a simple note taking app (journaling & daily notes)